top of page

 Soften the quartered tomatoes by simmering for about 20 minutes.

-Process the soft tomatoes through a food mill or a blender if you prefer to keep the seeds and skins.
+Process the soft tomatoes through a food mill.
 Then place the pulp in a strainer (I like my husband’s honey strainer.) or cheesecloth to drain out the juice.
 Save the juice to be canned later.
 This step of straining the sauce allows you to skip the reducing down process which usually takes about 2 hours to do.
 If for some reason the sauce seems too thick you can add some of the juice back in.

-Place 3 cups of the strained pulp (add juice if you need more to reach 3 cups) in a large saucepot and add the rest of the ingredients except the sugar.
+Place 3 cups of the strained pulp (add juice if you need more to reach 3 cups) in a large pot and add the rest of the ingredients except the sugar.

 Bring the mixture to a boil.